janaagaard75/desert-walk-solitaire/README.md

 ## TODO

 - Fix screen orientation after showing the confirm dialog.
-- Find a better icon for starting over the game.
 - Remember the game state when the app is restarted.
-- Remove the text from the 'confirm restart dialog', so that the game only contains icons.
 - Publish on iOS.

 ### Later

+- Make sure everything looks alight on Android.
+- Publish on Android.
+- Remove the text from the 'confirm restart dialog', so that the game only contains icons.
 - Better colors.
 Dark mode by default?
 - Game lost screen.
 How should it work, since it's always possible to undo a move?
-- Make sure everything looks alight on Android.
-- Publish on Android.
 - Enable portrait mode on tablets.
 - Animate the cards when they are dealt.
 - A picture of a desert in the background of the cards?